nestornorton/Digital-Curated-Repository-Teachers-Website/README.md

 * [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

+This project was generated with Angular CLI version 8.3.3 and MondoDB version 4.0.3.
 To run server side with the JavaScript and MongoDB, you need install:

 * [Node.js](https://nodejs.org/)
 * [MongoDB](https://www.mongodb.com/)